 Commercial mortgages for Manchester business buyers, landlords and operators.

-We place owner-occupier, investment, semi-commercial, portfolio and trading-business mortgages with the eighteen lenders that actually write these deals in Greater Manchester.
+Specialist commercial mortgage broker placing owner-occupier, investment, semi-commercial, portfolio and trading-business mortgages with the eighteen Manchester lenders that actually write these deals.
 Indicative terms in 48 hours.
 Mid-2026 rates 6.0 to 9.0% pa.

 Capital arranged